mellowagain/Titan/README.md

 $ mono Titan.exe [Verb] [Arguments ...]
 ```

-You can find a list of command line arguments [here](https://github.com/Marc3842h/Titan/blob/master/Titan/Bootstrap/Options.cs).
+A list of command line arguments can be found [here](https://github.com/Marc3842h/Titan/blob/master/Titan/Bootstrap/Options.cs).
-If no (or not enough) arguments have been supplied, Titan will open the GUI:
+If the required arguments have not been supplied, Titan will open the GUI:

 ![GUI](https://github.com/Marc3842h/Titan/blob/master/Titan/Resources/Form.png)

-If one of your recently botted players got banned, you'll also receive a notification:
+If a recently botted players has been banned, a notification will appear:

 ![Notification](https://github.com/Marc3842h/Titan/blob/master/Titan/Resources/Notification.png)

-Please note that Titan is running as service by default.
+**NOTE**

+By default, Titan will run in the background as a service.
 To close Titan
-completely, please click `File > Exit` in the menu bar.
+completely, click `File > Exit` in the menu bar.

 ![About](https://github.com/Marc3842h/Titan/blob/master/Titan/Resources/About.png)